 Confession: following our time in SLO we had some serious discussions about moving to the area.
 We fell in love with San Luis Obispo.

-When you’re in the main town area, you can either wander the streets window shopping and eating great food, or follow the riverwalk path the winds through the middle of town.
+When you’re in the main town area, you can either wander the streets window shopping and eating great food, or follow the Riverwalk path the winds through the middle of town.
 Both will give you a great afternoon activity and are perfect snapshots of SLO life.
 For getting some nature, go hiking up on Cerro San Luis Obsipo to get sweeping views of the area and enjoy the fresh California Central Coast air.
 Another great idea for getting some nature is just outside of San Luis Obispo: Montaña de Oro State Park.
 Right on the coast, it’s got beaches, hiking, swimming coves and more.
 It’s not an over-developed park area so is still all about nature and the Central Coast beauty.

-Lodging suggestion: we enjoyed our stay at the Apple Farm Inn.
+We enjoyed our stay at the Apple Farm Inn.
 It was quaint and decorated like… an apple farm.
 They were really welcoming to our family and we got some great sleep there.
 Also, their pool and hot tub area are kind of hidden away, making it a relaxing afternoon spot too.

 Fifth stop: strolling and dining in Cambria